Birkbjo/Lost-Ark-Queue-Monitor/README.md

 ## How does it work?

-It's pretty simple: it takes a screenshot of your monitor and use [OCR](https://github.com/tesseract-ocr/) to recognize key-words that should be present on the screen when you are in character select.
+It's pretty simple: it takes a screenshot of your monitor and use [OCR](https://github.com/tesseract-ocr/) to recognize keywords that should be present on the screen when you are in character select.
 [Pushbullet](https://www.pushbullet.com/) integration gives you a notifcation straight to your device!

 There's no automation at play here!